International Carduelan Society

 Toxic Cocktail

-I stopped using the vitamins supplements and the electrolytes and I haven't had a problem since.
+I stopped mixing vitamins and the electrolytes and I haven't had a problem since.

 1Birds_lost_17-07-04.jpg (96039 bytes)

-I am sure that many finch breeders might have poisoned their birds unknowingly just like I did, meaning well.
-I first noticed this several years ago with young in the nest dying every time I added supplements or medication in water.
+Other finch breeders might have poisoned their birds unknowingly just like I did, meaning well.
+I first noticed this several years ago with young in the nest dying every time I mixed vitamins and electrolytes in water.

 YStarFinchFace1.jpg (34211 bytes) YStarFinch1.jpg (34783 bytes)